jruwaard/aph_ema_handbook/docs/R.md

 \index{R and RStudio!Packages}

 To use packages, you have to tell R to load them, each session you want to work with them.
 You do this with the `library` function.
-For example, to use package 'tidyverse' and 'emaph', type:
+For example, to use package `tidyverse` and `emaph`, type:

 ```r